Second Boer War: Jameson Raid

-In 1895, a plan to take Johannesburg and end the control of the Transvaal government was hatched with the connivance of the Cape Prime Minister Cecil Rhodes and Johannesburg gold magnate Alfred Beit.
-A column of 600 armed men was led over the border from Bechuanaland towards Johannesburg by Dr Leander Starr Jameson, the Administrator in Rhodesia of the British South Africa Company, of which Cecil Rhodes was the Chairman.
-The column, mainly made up of Rhodesian and Bechuanaland British South Africa Policemen, was equipped with Maxim machine guns and some artillery pieces.
+In 1895, a plan to take Johannesburg, and end the control of the Transvaal government, was hatched with the connivance of Cape Prime Minister Rhodes and Johannesburg gold magnate Alfred Beit.
+A column of 600 armed men was led over the border from Bechuanaland towards Johannesburg by Leander Starr Jameson, the Administrator in Rhodesia of the British South Africa Company, of which Rhodes was the chairman.
+The column, mainly made up of Rhodesian and Bechuanaland British South Africa Policemen, was equipped with Maxim machine guns and artillery pieces.

 The plan was to make a three-day dash to Johannesburg and trigger an uprising by the primarily British expatriate uitlanders, organised by the Johannesburg Reform Committee, before the Boer commandos could mobilise.
-However, the Transvaal authorities had advance warning of the Jameson Raid and tracked it from the moment it crossed the border.
-Four days later, the weary and dispirited column was surrounded near Krugersdorp, within sight of Johannesburg.
-After a brief skirmish in which the column lost 65 killed and wounded—while the Boers lost but one man—Jameson's men surrendered and were arrested by the Boers.
+However, the Transvaal authorities had warning of the raid and tracked it from when it crossed the border.
+Four days later, the dispirited column was surrounded near Krugersdorp, within sight of Johannesburg.
+After a skirmish in which the column lost 65 killed and wounded—while the Boers lost one man—Jameson's men surrendered and were arrested.

-The botched raid had repercussions throughout southern Africa and in Europe.
+The botched raid had repercussions throughout southern Africa and Europe.
 In Rhodesia, the departure of so many policemen enabled the Matabele and Mashona peoples' rising against the British South Africa Company.
 The rebellion, known as the Second Matabele War, was suppressed only at a great cost.